maxhougas/dicom/README.md

 # DICOM
 DICOM parser in C
-- More than half of the code (by lines) is procedurally generated!
+- More than 99% of the code (by lines) is procedurally generated!

 ###### [Go to ToC](#table-of-contents)